 Please plan to join us at NMU's annual Sigma Xi banquet and Distinguished Lecture!

-Both events will take place on March 31, 2015.
+Both events will take place on March 17, 2016.
 Our banquet will begin at 5:30 p.m. in the Charcoal Room of NMU's University Center, with dinner served at 6:00.
-At 8:00 p.m. we will convene in Jamrich 1322 for the Sigma Xi Distinguished Public Lecture.
-Our lecturer this year is Dr. John Hildebrand, Regents Professor of Neuroscience at the University of Arizona.
-The title of his presentation is "The Most Dangerous Animals in the World: Arthropod Vectors of Disease".
-Dr. Hildebrand's research links the neurobiology of invertebrate sensory systems to the vector ecology of some of the world's most devastating diseases, and his talk promises to be both stimulating and relevant given current international concern regarding emerging infectious disease.
+At 8:00 p.m. we will convene in Jamrich 1320 for the Sigma Xi Distinguished Public Lecture.
+Our lecturer this year is Dr. Mark Serreze, Professor of Geography at the University of Colorado Boulder and the Director of the National Snow & Ice Data Center.
+The title of his presentation is "The New Arctic".
+The presentation will focus on loss of ice in the Arctic Ocean and on the Greenland Ice Sheet and permafrost melt in the Arctic, and the influence of this loss on the release of carbon from permafrost, global atmospheric circulation and precipitation, and a growing economic and strategic importance of the region.
 Note that the Distinguished Lecture is free and open to the public, so even if you cannot join us for the banquet, please do attend the lecture and bring your friends!